IgniteUI/igniteui-docfx/en/components/grids_templates/keyboard_navigation.md

  - `Ctrl + Shift + L` - opens the Excel style filter or default (row) filter if the column is filterable;
  - `Ctrl + Arrow Up` - sorts the active column header in ASC order.
 If the column is already sorted in ASC, it will remove the sorting;
  - `Ctrl + Arrow Down` - sorts the active column header in DSC order.
 If the column is already sorted in DSC, it will remove the sorting;
- - `Ctrl + Alt + Arrow Left` - group by the active column /if the column is marked as groupable/;
+ - `Shift + Alt + Arrow Left` - group by the active column /if the column is marked as groupable/;
- - `Ctrl + Alt + Arrow Right` - ungroup by the active column /if the column is marked as groupable/;
+ - `Shift + Alt + Arrow Right` - ungroup by the active column /if the column is marked as groupable/;
  - `Alt + Arrow Left` or `Alt + Arrow Up` - collapses the column group header if the column is not already collapsed;
  - `Alt + Arrow Right` or `Alt + Arrow Down` - expands the column group header if the column is not already expanded;
  - `Space` - select the current column; If the column is already selected, it will remove the selection;